gnchrvln/ansible-docker-container-with-postgresql/README.md

 >ansible-galaxy init create_containers

-When you created a roles ansible automatically creates some directories:
+When you have created a roles ansible automatically creates some directories:
 - files
 - handlers
 - meta